Skip to content

 4. Studied under F.L.
 Wright and worked at Taliesin

-5. He came to Japan with Wright and worked on the construction of the Imperial Hotel.
+5. Came to Japan with Wright and worked on the construction of the Imperial Hotel

 6. Tokyo office closed